José María Muñagorri: International career

 Like many other Real Madrid players of that time, he played several matches for the 'Centro' (Madrid area) representative team, and he was part of the Madrid side that reached the final of the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
-Muñagorri did not play the infamous final against Catalonia which ended in a 4–4 draw, but he started in the replay of the final on 26 February 1924, replacing Antonio De Miguel in a 2–3 loss to their regional rivals.
+Muñagorri did not play in the infamous final against Catalonia which ended in a 4–4 draw, but he started in the replay of the final on 26 February 1924, replacing Antonio De Miguel in a 2–3 loss to their regional rivals.

 The Peña incident

 In 1927 a Madrid side with some guest players provided by other clubs began an American tour.
-In the port of Progreso in Mexico, the ship was anchored quite far from the port, so José María Peña and Juan Urquizu got into a boat and rowed through a place full of sharks, and when they reached the port, Urquizu climbed a ladder while Peña did it by a rope, but the latter slipped away and fell into the water near the sharks.
-Muñagorri immediately jump into the water to help Peña and eventually the sailors hoisted them back up and everything was a scare.
+In the port of Progreso in Mexico, the ship was anchored quite far from the port.
+José María Peña and Juan Urquizu got into a boat and rowed through a place full of sharks.
+When they reached the port, Urquizu climbed a ladder while Peña did it by a rope.
+However, Peña slipped and fell into the water near the sharks.
+Muñagorri immediately jumped into the water to help Peña and eventually the sailors hoisted them back up and everything was a scare.
 A noble gesture from him which shows his companionship with his teammates.